-This single-center, double-blind, parallel-group, randomized clinical study was conducted at Shiraz University of Medical Sciences, Department of Physical Medicine and Rehabilitation (PMR) between August 2018 and November 2018.
-We allocated patients with KOA in a parallel group comparing the effects of intra-articular versus peri-articular DPT.
-The eligibility criteria included male and female patients with KOA without knee joint effusion who had knee pain, crepitation, and joint stiffness lasting for at least three months before the enrollment.
-Inclusion criteria were as follows: age between 40 and 70 years with a diagnosis of KOA based on clinical criteria of the American College of Rheumatology (ACR)^[17] and negative ballottement test on physical examination and Grade 2 and 3 KOA based on Kellgren-Lawrence Grading Scale^[18] that their clinical symptoms and signs lasted for at least three months before the enrollment.
-Exclusion criteria included patients with severe genu valgum or genu varum, active infection involving the knee or skin such as cellulitis, development of effusion during study, having history of intra- or peri-articular injection during the three last months, history of rheumatic or inflammatory disease involving the knee joints, prior total knee arthroplasty, poorly controlled diabetes mellitus with glycated hemoglobin (HbA1c) more than 7.5%, body mass index (BMI) more than 40 kg/m2, history of knee trauma or fracture during the three last months, history of acute lumbosacral radiculopathy or peripheral neuropathy in both lower limbs, history of cancer, bleeding disorders, and pregnancy.
+This single-center, double-blind, parallel-group randomized clinical study was conducted at Shiraz Medical School, Shiraz University of Medical Sciences, Department of Physical Medicine and Rehabilitation between August 2018 and November 2018.
+Patients with KOA were included and the effects of intra-articular versus peri-articular DPT were compared.
+Eligible patients had KOA without knee joint effusion and aged between 40 and 70 years of both sexes complaining of knee pain, crepitation and joint stiffness continued for at least three months before the study enrollment.

+Patients with ages between 40 and 70 years with diagnosis of KOA based on clinical criteria of the American College of Rheumatology (ACR)^[17] and negative ballottement test in physical examination and Grade 2 and 3 KOA based on the Kellgren-Lawrence Grading Scale^[18] that their clinical symptoms and signs continued for at list three months before this study were included.
+Exclusion criteria were as follows: having severe genu valgum or genu varum, active infection involving the knee or skin like cellulitis, development of effusion during study, having history of intra- or peri-articular injection during the three last months, history of rheumatic or inflammatory disease involving the knee joints, prior total knee arthroplasty, poorly controlled diabetes mellitus with HbA1c more than 7.5%, body mass index (BMI) more than 40 kg/ m2, history of knee trauma or fracture during the three last months, history of acute lumbosacral radiculopathy or peripheral neuropathy in both lower limbs, history of cancer, bleeding disorders, and pregnancy.